mandrewartha/advanced-css-portfolio/README.md

 # advanced-css-portfolio

 In this project html and advanced CSS was used to create a portfolio website.
-The html was created using semantics and best practices.
+The html was created using semantics and best practices.The links to portfolio examples are interactive as well as the footer and navigation bar.

 # Mock Up
 ![image](https://user-images.githubusercontent.com/84876493/122713085-fddbfc00-d219-11eb-8cd5-acd4ea27adb6.png)